NafijurRN/NafijurRN/README.md

 - 🌱 I’m currently learning  learning the programming language java ,
 - and exploring object- Oriented Programming concepts.

-- 💞️ I’m looking to collaborate on projects related to Java Programming ,
+-  I’m looking to collaborate on projects related to Java Programming ,
 - Object -Oriented Programming , and beginner-friendly open-source initiatives ...

+- I'm currently trying to learn C++ .
+Also with trying to understand how to solve problem ,,,,

 - 📫 How to reach me :
 - nafijurrna@gmail.com